hermeznetwork/docs/docs/developers/sdk.md

 The returned fees are the suggested feeds for different transactions:
 - existingAccount : Make a transfer to an existing account
-- createAccount   : Make a transfer to a inexistent account, and create a Reguler account
+- createAccount   : Make a transfer to a inexistent account, and create a Regular account
 - createAccountInternal : Make a transfer to a non-existent account and create internal account

 The fee amounts are given in USD.
 However, fees are payed in the token of the transaction.
 So, we need to do a conversion.